lagun4/smagotcha.net/index.md

 What many people struggle with you can learn to do in a playful way.
 Smagotcha teaches you to direct your focus on your surroundings and to keep it there - with no distractions.

-__This is a beta website__ <br>
+__This is a beta website!__ <br>
 Currently we are looking for a website developer who can bring Smagotcha to the next level.
-If you feel interested in the above description don't hesitate to contact us via info@smagotcha.net or our facebook channel.
+If you feel interested in the above description don't hesitate to contact us via info@smagotcha.net or on our facebook channel.

 __Who are we?__ <br>
  We are a small team scattered around Europe all working voluntary to create a new approach within the conscious smartphone movement.